-Outstanding Achievement A The student has extensive knowledge and understanding of the content and can readily apply this knowledge.
+Outstanding Achievement Α Your child's achievement in this subject is outstanding.
+They confidently apply their knowledge and skills in a range of new and complex situations.
+The student has extensive knowledge and understanding of the content and can readily apply this knowledge.
 In addition, the student has achieved a very high level of competence in the processes and skills and can apply these skills to new situations.
-High Achievement В The student has a thorough knowledge and understanding of the content and a high level of competence in the processes and skills.
-In addition, the student is able to apply this knowledge and these skills in most situations Sound Achievement С The student has a sound knowledge and understanding of the main areas of content and has achieved an adequate level of competence in the processes and skills.
-Basic Achievement D The student has a basic knowledge and understanding of the content and has achieved a limited level of competence in the processes and skills.
-Limited Achievement E The student has an elementary knowledge and understanding in few areas of the content and has achieved very limited competence in some of the processes and skills.
+High Achievement В Your child's achievement in this subject is high.
+They confidently apply their knowledge and skills in a range of familiar and new situations.
+The student has a thorough knowledge and understanding of the content and a high level of competence in the processes and skills.
+In addition, the student is able to apply this knowledge and these skills in most situations Expected Achievement С Your child's achievement in this subject is at the expected standard.
+They apply their knowledge and skills in familiar situations.
+The student has a sound knowledge and understanding of the main areas of content and has achieved an adequate level of competence in the processes and skills.
+Basic Achievement D Your child's achievement in this subject is basic.
+They apply their knowledge and skills in familiar situations with support.
+The student has a basic knowledge and understanding of the content and has achieved a limited level of competence in the processes and skills.
+Limited Achievement Е Your child's achievement in this subject is limited.
+They apply their knowledge and skills in some familiar situations with significant support.
+The student has an elementary knowledge and understanding in few areas of the content and has achieved very limited competence in some of the processes and skills.

-Each course report contains information about a student's social development and commitment to learning, an indication of the overall achievement level in each course in Years 7 - 10 or a mark and course rank for Years 11 and 12.
-Also included is an indication of a student's application to learning and progress, as well as a comment from the class teacher highlighting strengths and areas for improvement.

-Reports may also include information indicating student participation in other activities including positive school contributions during the year.
+Each course report contains information about a student's academic progress & commitment to learning along with social development and participation in class.
+Grades (A-E) indicate the achievement level in each course in Years 7 - 10 and grades (A-E) and/or a specific mark and course rank indicate achievement in Years 11 and 12.
+Attendance both whole school and across each class is included in the report along with a comment from the class teacher highlighting strengths and areas for improvement.
+Reports may also include information indicating student participation in other activities including extra curricula programs and positive school contributions during the year.